What is Dyscalculia?

 Technology can be of great help to us for overcoming certain difficulties, whether there are physical or psychological, but what has it done and can do for dyscalculia?

-Educational technology can be used to help train the brain of dyscalculia sufferers to be more flexible and create alternative neurological paths, this enables a person to work with their dyscalculia and enhance their brains processing power.
+Educational technology can be used to help train the brain of dyscalculia sufferers to be more flexible and create alternative neurological paths, this enables a person to work with their dyscalculia and enhance their brain processing power.

 Software such as Dybuster Calcularis trains mathematical skills using colours, shapes and sounds.
 In doing so, it increases neuronal activity and guarantees the progress of individual learners.
 This multi-sensory learning technique has been confirmed by multiple scientific studies at the Swiss Federal Institute of Technology in Zurich and the University of Zurich: After only three months’ training, users achieved an average improvement of more than 35% fewer mathematical mistakes!